 Is there a limit on the number of Ross Business School classes I can take?

 There is no specified limit on the number of Ross classes you may take.
 However, there is a limit of 20 non-LSA credits that can be counted toward the 120 credits required for your LSA degree.
-It is important to consult with the OS Concentration Advisor and with your general LSA advisor if you have taken numerous courses outside LSA (business, music, art, etc.).
+It is important to consult with the OS Advisor and with your general LSA advisor if you have taken numerous courses outside LSA (business, music, art, etc.).
 Please note that it may be difficult to enroll Ross classes if you are a non Ross School student.

 Is there any paperwork I will need to fill out for graduation?

-Yes, you must complete a Diploma Application online and each of your major and minor departments must submit an online Concentration Release Form.
-The OS Concentration Advisor will provide complete information at the start of your senior year.
+Yes, you must complete a Diploma Application online and each of your major and minor departments must submit an online Major Release Form.
+The OS Advisor will provide complete information at the start of your senior year.
 This process should be completed at least a month before the start of what you consider to be your final term.

 For more graduation information, visit the LSA website section devoted to seniors.